ycho62/CodingExercisesWk2/README.md

 - Print a 5's times table
 - detemine the hypotenuse of a 9 by 7 right triangle, assign it to a double

+### Class Use
-Use groups of 2-4, each group at a whiteboard, sketching out the answers.
+Use groups of 2-4, each group at a whiteboard (or online using a shared google doc), sketching out the answers.

+#### FOR STUDYING for Assessment 1, step thru each of these, typing out a solution into this document.